libretro/Lakka-LibreELEC/packages/readme.md

     * add a new network tool
     * new kernel driver
     * ...
-* Find a place in the packages-tree
+2. Find a place in the packages-tree
     * look into the package-tree, i think most is self explaind.
 When 1. was done, this is going fast :)
     * do not place it, in an existing package (directory with includes a `package.mk`)
-    * when you found a place, create a directory with the name of your package (must the same like PKG_NAME!!)
+    * when you found a place, create a directory with the name of your package (must the same like `PKG_NAME`!!)
-* Create a initial `package.mk`
+3. Create a initial `package.mk`
-    * you found a template under `packages/package.mk.template`. copy the template into the new directory and call it `package.mk`
+    * you found a template under `packages/package.mk.template`.
+Copy the template into the new directory and call it `package.mk`
     * edit your new `package.mk`
-* Find a place in the dependency tree.
+4. Find a place in the dependency tree.
 When 1. was done, this is going fast, again :)
     * when it extend an existing package, add it there to the `PKG_DEPENDS_TARGET`
     * take a look into the path `packages/virtual`, there you should find a virtual packages, that match your new package (misc-packages should the last option)
-* now you can build your image
+5. now you can build your image
-    * when ist was build, under build-[...]/ should apear a directory with your package-name and -version.
+    * after the build, under build-[...]/ should apear a directory with your package-name and -version.

 ## Example
 ```